-The UPS is connected to the SAN Volume Controller nodes with a power cable and a signal cable.
+Each UPS is connected to a SAN Volume Controller node with a power cable and a signal cable.
 To avoid the possibility of power and signal cables being connected to different UPS units, these cables are wrapped together and supplied as a single field replaceable unit.
-The signal cables enable the SAN Volume Controller nodes to read status and identification information from the UPS.
+The signal cable enables the SAN Volume Controller node to read status and identification information from the UPS.

-UPS operation
+2145 UPS-1U operation